APAI Officer Nominations are Now Closed

 The APAI Constitution states that elected officers shall serve two-year terms and may not serve for more than two elected consecutive terms in the same office.
-The office of President and Treasurer shall become vacant on even numbered years, while the office of Vice-President and Secretary shall become vacant on odd numbered years (2025).
-Newly elected officers will assume their duties of office on July 1, 2025.
+The office of President and Treasurer shall become vacant on even numbered years, while the office of Vice President and Secretary shall become vacant on even numbered years (2026).
+Newly elected officers will assume their duties of office on July 1, 2026.

 The APAI bylaws state,